These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 In academic buildings: Requests should be presented to the academic officer in charge of the facility.

-In RecSports facilities: Requests should be presented to the Administrative Office (upper level) in the TRECS facility for approval by RecSports administration.
-Requests for the TRECS, Student Aquatic Center, Bubble, Intramural Field, HPER Building, and surrounding grounds must be submitted to this location for approval.
+In RecSports facilities: Requests should be presented to the Administrative Office (upper level) in the TRECS facility for approval by the RecSports Marketing Coordinator.
+Requests for the TRECS, Student Aquatic Center, Intramural Field, HPER Building, and surrounding grounds must be submitted to this location for approval.

-In residence halls: Distribution is limited to the main bulletin board or literature distribution racks in the main lobby.
-Distribution may not take place in the living areas of the residence hall.
+In residence halls: Distribution is limited to the main bulletin board.
+Distribution may not take place in the living areas of the residence hall unless the material is posted or distributed by a hall staff member.
 Postal boxes may not be used unless the material is considered US mail.
-For special pamphlet and leaflet distribution in lobby areas, approval of the hall student government and the hall director is required.
+For special pamphlet and leaflet distribution in lobby areas, approval of the Hall Director may be required.

 In campus outdoor areas: Posting of information is allowed only on general bulletin boards.
 Posting of any item on painted surfaces, doors, or windows is prohibited.
 Items posted in violation of this policy will be removed, and the individual posting them will be assessed any costs of removal or repair of damage.